About Cheryl Cross

 Cheryl qualified as an ASA teacher just before completing the Diploma in Aqua Development and Health with Steven Shaw in 1999.

 She has taught alongside Ian since this time, teaching adults and children on a one-to-one basis.

 A long-term lay practitioner of the Alexander Technique she’s very interested in how the body moves both in and out of the water.
 She finds the water a great place to apply its principles to movement.
 Subtle changes are clearer and rewards more instant.

-Over the years, working with others and on her own swimming, Cheryl’s developed a deep understanding of how we can move easily through water.
+Over the years, working with others and on her own swimming, Cheryl has developed a deep understanding of how we can move easily through water.
 Her teaching of the strokes is based on fundamental principles which mustn’t be neglected as you progress, her favourite of which is “letting it happen rather than making it happen.”
 She is a dancing enthusiast and she feels that learning to dance has helped her own swimming become more fluid.

 When she’s not in the pool, during office hours, she can often be found in our garden studio running our online swimming shop.
-She’s always happy to give advice about swimming kit which will enhance your visits to the water.
+She’s always happy to give advice about swimming kit that will enhance your visits to the water.